Norman Smith, Engineer – Reviews and Commentaries

 Frankly, even if we knew all those things it wouldn’t mean much to us.
 So many reviewers like so many bad sounding modern records that we’ve learned not to take anything they say seriously.

 The comment about the 1G stampers being “mushy” that Andrew makes about 19 minutes in is one we take exception to.
-The problem here is that we can’t really be sure what he means by “mushy.”
+Part of the problem with his comment is that we can’t really be sure what he means by “mushy.”
 If it means smeary or thick, that has not been our experience with the best cleaned originals.

 Since the later pressings tend to be thinner and less Tubey Magical, they are probably even less “mushy,” assuming I have the definition of the term right.